Jayshah6699/datascience-mashup/House_Price_Prediction/README.md

 #### - Load train and test data
 #### - The notebook contain all the further markdown details(like- Visualization of dataset; Multi-variaate Analysis; Imputation and Wraingling; and Modelling).

 ## How to Contribute:
-### 1. Take a look at the Existing Issues or create your own Issues!
+#### 1. Take a look at the Existing Issues or create your own Issues.
-### 2. Preferably, you cannot work on any issue that is not assigned to you.
-Wait for the Issue to be assigned to you after which you can start working on it.
+#### 2. Preferably, you connot work on any issue that is not assigned to you.
+Wait for the Issues or create your own Issue.
-### 3.Fork the Repo and create a Branch for any Issue that you are working upon.
+#### 3. Fork the Repo and create a Branch for any Issue that you are working upon.
-### 4. Make your changes.
+#### 4. Make your changes.
-### 5. Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
+#### 5. Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.

 #### For more details visit  [CONTRIBUTING.md](https://github.com/Jayshah6699/datascience-mashup/blob/main/CONTRIBUTING.md)